Fully self-consistent optimization of the Jastrow-Slater-type wave function using a similarity-transformed Hamiltonian: Conclusion

 \section{Conclusion}

-In this study, we have investigated a helium atom as a test case using the self-consistent TC$+$VMC method.
-We have found that the total energy is systematically improved by using better Jastrow functions, and the expectation value of the TC Hamiltonian, $E_{\mathrm{TC}}$, goes closer to that of the original Hamiltonian, $E_{\mathrm{VMC}}$, accordingly.
-The former quantity can be a good estimate of the total energy when one includes the electron-electron-nucleus terms into the Jastrow function.
-We have also seen that the orbital optimization in the TC method can be naturally understood by considering the role of the Jastrow factor and the effective potential induced by it.
-One can partially receive the benefit of the orbital optimization even by one-shot TC$+$VMC, where the Jastrow parameters are optimized at the HF$+$VMC level, while a quality of the many-body wave function is inferior to that for self-consistent TC$+$VMC.
+In this study, we have investigated how TC$+$VMC calculation works for small atoms.
+Important findings are summarized as follows. \begin{enumerate} \item TC$+$VMC calculation can successfully reach a self-consistent solution by adopting variance minimization in VMC, while energy minimization in some cases works well by including one-body Jastrow terms. \item The total energy evaluated by VMC ($E_{\mathrm{VMC}}$) is in many cases systematically improved by using better Jastrow functions, and the expectation value of the TC Hamiltonian, $E_{\mathrm{TC}}$, gets closer to $E_{\mathrm{VMC}}$, accordingly.
+However, it is suggested that $E_{\mathrm{VMC}}$ is a better estimate of the total energy than $E_{\mathrm{TC}}$ and $E_{\mathrm{BITC}}$, when the number of Jastrow parameters is not sufficient. \item One can partially receive the benefit of the orbital optimization even by one-shot TC$+$VMC, where the Jastrow parameters are optimized at the HF$+$VMC level.
+One-shot TC$+$VMC calculation can be a good compromise in complex systems. \end{enumerate}

 Our study provides important knowledge for optimizing many-body wave function including the Jastrow correlation factor, which would be of great help for development of highly accurate electronic structure calculation.